EQT

 Employee Wellness

-We also offer the EQT Take Charge wellness program, sponsored by one of our health service providers.
-Take Charge offers personal health coaching, wellness information, health management programs, newsletters, and employee educational sessions conducted by medical professionals during work hours.
-The program is designed to aid employees and their families in managing personal health and wellness issues.
-In addition, we contribute $750 annually to each employee’s Health Savings Account, with additional opportunities for company-contributions upon the completion of a wellness coaching conversation or other wellness initiatives.
-In 2022, employees were not required to complete any steps to receive the $750 company-provided health savings account contribution, making it easier for our employees to access this benefit.
+We also contribute $750 annually to each employee’s Health Savings Account, with additional opportunities for company contributions upon the completion of specified wellness initiatives within the Vitality Wellness app.
+In 2023, employees were not required to complete any steps to receive the $750 company-provided Health Savings Account contribution, which made it easier for our employees to access this benefit.

-We believe that supporting our employees’ mental wellbeing is as important as supporting their physical health.
-Complementing Take Charge is our Employee Assistance Program, which offers additional wellness and lifestyle services.
+We believe that support of our employees’ mental wellbeing is as important as supporting their physical health.
+Complementing Vitality Wellness is our Employee Assistance Program, which offers additional wellness and lifestyle services.
 Our Employee Assistance Program includes confidential short-term counseling and treatment programs and referrals to providers with expertise in family and relationship counseling, elder care, money management, and legal counseling.
-We pay in full for up to five in-person counselor visits.
-Any employee, including part-time employees and those who waive our medical coverage, and anyone living in an employee’s household, can take advantage of the Employee Assistance Program and its additional resources.
+We pay in-full for up to five in-person counselor visits.
+Any employee, including part-time employees and those who waive our medical coverage, and anyone who lives in an employee’s household, can take advantage of the Employee Assistance Program and its additional resources.

 Employee Engagement

-Most of our employees worked remotely in 2022 but continued to remain connected through various virtual and in-person events such as Town Hall meetings, where our employee base could engage in direct dialogue with management, and holiday parties.
+Most of our employees worked remotely in 2023 but continued to remain connected through more than 400 virtual and in-person events such as culture booster events, holiday parties, and Town Hall meetings, where our employee base could engage in direct dialogue with management.
 We also hosted our annual Evolution Day event with our entire employee base to celebrate the evolution of our company and to serve as a reminder of our corporate mission and purpose.
 During Evolution Day, our employees participated in volunteer events in the communities where they live and work, with social events following the volunteer activities.
 We also hosted virtual volunteer opportunities for employees who could not join in person.
-Our Chief Executive Officer traveled to the volunteer events, picnics, and sites to meet with employees.
+Our Chief Executive Officer traveled to the volunteer events, picnics, and sites to meet with employees — including participation in a team baseball game.

-To encourage transparency and a sense of community from the top down, our Chief Executive Officer hosts question and answer sessions with our entire employee base at least once each quarter to discuss our strategy, recent accomplishments and upcoming events.
-In 2022, we began hosting employee debrief meetings immediately after our public earnings calls to discuss company performance and answer questions.
-We actively explore ways in which technology can help us build and sustain our winning culture.
+To encourage transparency and a sense of community from the top down, our Chief Executive Officer hosts question and answer sessions with our entire employee base at least quarterly to discuss our company strategy, recent accomplishments, and upcoming events.
+These sessions also function to debrief earnings calls with employees.
+We actively explore ways we can use technology to help us build and sustain our winning culture.
 We are committed to keeping our employees engaged, retained, and enthusiastic about the work we do.

 Employee Development